ST10486463/VoiceForAll/README.md

 There also background colours and box shadows and i used color purple for my text word.
-I added media quries to help to accomodate the tablets,mobile and desktop by adding maax and min which will accomdate the electonic devices' i ensured thta there is psudeoclasses like hover,active and focus on my button and also the nav links on my footer i added a hover and ul
+I added media quries to help to accomodate the tablets,mobile and desktop by adding maax and min which will accomdate the electonic devices' i ensured thta there is psudeoclasses like hover,active and focus on my button and also the nav links on my footer i added a hover and ul.
 I ensured that there is also hover on my news "victims stories"

 References: